An Epic Drive to Col du Lautaret in France's Dauphiné Alps

 Is the Col du Lautaret open?

-Situated in the southeastern part of France, Col du Lautaret typically remains accessible throughout the year.
-However, travelers should be wary of potential winter-induced restrictions or closures stemming from hazardous conditions.
-This pass boasts the distinction of being France's highest pass open to vehicular traffic all year round.
+The pass is usually open year round but drivers should be wary of winter-induced restrictions or closures stemming from hazardous conditions.
+It’s said to be France's highest pass open to vehicular traffic all year round.